cosmos/cosmos-sdk/x/staking/spec/09_client.md

 ```

 #### edit-validator

-The command `edit-validator` allow user to edit an existing validator account.
+The command `edit-validator` allows users to edit an existing validator account.

 Usage: